conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

 ### CUDA 12.0-12.4

-With the CUDA 12 release, NVIDIA contributed the new packaging structure to conda-forge, introducing the same set of packages that existed on the nvidia channel as a replacement for the old `cudatoolkit` package on conda-forge.This was done starting with CUDA 12.0 to indicate the breaking nature of these changes compared to the prior CUDA 11.x packaging in conda-forge.
+With the CUDA 12 release, NVIDIA contributed the new packaging structure to conda-forge, introducing the same set of packages that existed on the nvidia channel as a replacement for the old `cudatoolkit` package on conda-forge.
+This was done starting with CUDA 12.0 to indicate the breaking nature of these changes compared to the prior CUDA 11.x packaging in conda-forge.
 These packages became the standard mechanism for delivering CUDA conda packages.
 Due to the scale of the reorganization, the CUDA 12.0, 12.1, and 12.2 releases also involved numerous additional fixes to the packaging structure to better integrate them in the Conda ecosystem.
 Due to the number of such changes that were required and the focus on improving the quality of these installations, during this time period no corresponding updates were provided for packages on the nvidia channel.